CBP CROSS Rulings: How to Search the Customs Database

 Both ruling types are binding on all CBP personnel for the specific merchandise described until modified or revoked, per 19 CFR § 177.9.
 This matters because a ruling that closely matches your product gives you documented evidence of how CBP would likely classify it.

-Each ruling typically reveals:
+Each CROSS ruling typically reveals:

-• The product attributes CBP considered dispositive — material composition, function, design, intended use
+• The product attributes CBP considered dispositive, material composition, function, design, intended use

-• The GRI logic applied in sequence — which General Rule of Interpretation resolved the classification
+• The GRI logic applied in sequence, which General Rule of Interpretation resolved the classification

 • The Section Notes and Chapter Notes cited as legal authority